- Agent (Producer)

 - For only one insurance company (direct or career agent).

-- For any insurance company and sells the policies of more than one insurer.
+- For any insurance company and sell the policies of more than one insurer.

-Actual cash value of property is calculated based on what it would cost to replace the property today with materials of like kind and quality and then subtracting an amount that reflects depreciation (a loss in value as an item ages) and economic obsolescence.
+Actual cash value of property is calculated based on what it would cost to replace the property today with materials of like kind and quality minus the amount that reflects depreciation (a loss in value as an item ages) and economic obsolescence.